umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index.md

 ## The end result

-By the end of this guide, we will have a markdown editor running inside of Umbraco registered as a data type in the backoffice, assigned to a document type, and the editor can create and modify data.
+By the end of this guide, we will have a markdown editor running inside of Umbraco registered as a Data Type in the backoffice, assigned to a Document Type, and the editor can create and modify data.

 ## Setting up a plugin